Henry Howard, 5th Earl of Suffolk

-Henry Howard, 5th Earl of Suffolk (18 July 1627 – 10 December 1709) was the youngest son of Theophilus Howard, 2nd Earl of Suffolk, but inherited the title because none of his brothers left surviving sons.
+Henry Howard, 5th Earl of Suffolk (18 July 1627 – 10 December 1709) was an English peer.

+He was the youngest son of Theophilus Howard, 2nd Earl of Suffolk, but inherited the title in 1691 because none of his brothers left surviving sons.
+He inherited the title late in life after a long-lived private life as a younger son, and spent his time in the House of Lords prior to his death in 1709 without major party alignment records.